alaukiknpant/FacebookInfer/README.md

 }
 ```

 Hence, to resolve such race problems, we synchronize the call to the abovementioned methods on the current instance (obtain lock on the current instance).
-By fixing this issue with under-synchronization of the call to methods that contains the write access to `this.bright`, we were able to reduce the number of errors in the Infer analysis by 5.
+By fixing this issue with under-synchronization of the call to methods that contains the write or read access to `this.bright`, we were able to reduce the number of errors in the Infer analysis by 7.

 ## Issue 6